-In answer to the question why does the Universe exist, many traditional cultural answers have been simply to state that God did it1.
+In answer to the question why does the Universe exist, the traditional theistic answer is to simply state that God did it1,2.
 The belief that "everything must have a cause, therefore God exists" is called a First Cause argument.
 But that merely results in new questions: (1) why did god create the Universe? and (2) why does God exist?
 If it is valid to say "everything has a cause except God", it is more likely that everything has a cause except the Universe.
+Both have one exception.
 If God doesn't need a cause because it is infinite, it is more likely that the natural Universe has existed forever and therefore doesn't need a cause.
 You therefore make fewer assumptions, and cause fewer puzzles, if you admit that you believe in one uncaused entity, and that that one uncaused entity is the Universe itself.